ssfsx17/sky-islands/core.md

 #### 1. Island Health

-Sick Animals and Sick People above the Island Health number are killed.
+Sick Animals and Sick People above the Island Health rating are killed.

 Healthy Animals and Healthy People above the Island Health number are turned Sick.

 #### 2. Water System

-Sick Animals and Sick People above the Water System number are killed.
+Sick Animals and Sick People above the Water System rating are killed.

 Healthy Animals and Healthy People above the Water System rating are turned Sick.